 Minimum Grade Point Average for Good Standing

-If, while on academic probation, a student allows his/her average for any semester to fall again below the nominal “B” average, the student will be placed on academic suspension during the next semester.
-The student may petition through the Office of the University Registrar to register again on scholastic probation after an absence from the University of one long semester, or longer.
+Students who have been placed on Academic Probation, and fail to achieve the minimum semester grade point average and institutional cumulative grade point average during the next long semester, will be placed on Academic Suspension.
+The student may petition through the Office of the University Registrar to register again on Academic Probation after a required absence from the University of one long semester, or longer.

 OTHER PROCEDURES AND POLICIES

 Answering an Official Summons: Occasionally it is essential that a student be summoned to one of the administrative or academic offices on the campus.
 A student who fails to answer an official summons promptly will be subject to suspension from all classes until the particular matter of business has been concluded and the student has been granted permission to return to classes.

 Students who change their home address while attending Texas A&M International University are expected to notify the Office of the University Registrar immediately.
 Changes of local address must also be made with the Office of the University Registrar.
 Address updates may be made via the web.